 Juliette has an exceptional memory and prodigious musical talent (both violin and vocals), along with an interest and talent in writing, stand-up comedy, and networking.
 Juliette performed the National Anthem solo for the Oakland Athletics, Texas Rangers, Reno Aces, and Sacramento Cats in the summer of 2021 and for the 2022 APA Heritage Awards at the Herbst Theater in San Francisco.
 As the 1st Place Winner of the 2022 International Music Talent Competition, Juliette will be the youngest violin soloist to perform at Carnegie Hall.

 Juliette has raised tens of thousands of dollars for Asian American Donor Program to help blood cancer patients find a match.
-This child philanthropist has also contributed to Ladies Who Rock, Oakland Public Education Fund, Art In Action, Mensa Foundation, APA Heritage Foundation, and Asian Inc. She has guest starred in podcasts as a child philanthropist.
+This child philanthropist has also contributed to Race to Erase MS, Ladies Who Rock 4 A Cause, Oakland Public Education Fund, Art in Action, Mensa Foundation, APA Heritage Foundation, and Asian Inc. She has guest starred in podcasts as a child philanthropist.

 Juliette was recently the research subject of the documentary series, "Exploring Genius".
 She is an aspiring doctor, teacher, artist, violinist and scientist.
 Juliette hopes to cure cancer one day!